akixie/GuideAfterTabbar-Swift2/README.md

 # GuideAfterTabbar-Swift2
+Swift2Project-Tutorial

-Swift 2 How to Load UITabBarController after Showing GuideViewController
+1. How to Load UITabBarController after Showing GuideViewController

-first project frame to swift
+2. CocoaPods
+3. AFNetworking
+4. JSONKit
+5. Alamofire is an HTTP networking library written in Swift.

 ![preview]